 This section of the course is designed specifically for students who already have some experience in these topics, and who possess the self-discipline and the motivation to learn on their own.

 This section of the course relies on self-study to learn the course materials.
 All course work other than required tests can be done at home according to the student's own needs and schedule.
-Following a mandatory orientation session on Tuesday, May 21, 2013, students will only need to return to the Kingston URI campus to take tests on the various course topics.
+Following a mandatory orientation session on Tuesday, May 24, 2016, students will only need to return to the Kingston URI campus to take tests on the various course topics.
 Highly structured interactive training materials will be delivered through a custom Internet Web portal.
-Personal access to a computer with a high-speed Internet connection is required (Windows or Mac; Windows recommended).
-Purchase of a registration code for the training/testing software package is required to participate in this section of the course ($65.00 as of this writing).
+Personal access to a computer with a high-speed Internet connection is required (Windows or Mac).
+Purchase of registration codes for the training/testing software packages is required to participate in this section of the course ($123.50 as of this writing).
 Note that this course does not use the Sakai product for content delivery.

-Note: Students who fail to attend the orientation session on 5/21/2013 may be administratively dropped from the class and may incur penalty fees as per University policy.
+Note: Students who fail to attend the orientation session on 5/24/2016 may be administratively dropped from the class and may incur tuition fees per University policy.

-The initial, 5/21/2013 class will run from 3:00 to 5:00 pm in Room 347, Ballentine Hall (AKA Thompson Boardroom).
+The initial, 5/24/2016 class will run from 3:00 to 5:00 pm in Room 347, Ballentine Hall (AKA Thompson Boardroom).
 All tests will be held in the Ballentine Computing Lab (Ballentine 240).
 Testing sessions will begin promptly at 3:00 pm, and will continue until complete (expect about 20 minutes per topic).
-The list of actual test-dates is as follows (posted dates are tentative until classes begin):
+The list of actual test-dates is as follows (any posted dates and times are tentative until classes begin):

 Students will need to attend at least two test sessions to complete the six required tests.
 The first three topics must be completed by the third test-date.
 The remaining three tests will only be available after the third test-date.
 Study and preparation materials for all six topics will be available for the entire class session.